TingBu-forever/PhotonForge-simulation-initial/README.md

 # PhotonForge-simulation-startup
 The note is to created to have quick access to photonforge simulation for new leaners.
-The materials below are from the user guides and xxx.
+The materials below are from the user guides and my experience.

 ## 1: Installation
 1) install Tidy3D, and run an example provided in the [website](https://docs.flexcompute.com/projects/tidy3d/en/latest/)